ExchangeUnion/docs/Developer Guide.md

 # Developer Guide

-This page is intended to help developers who want to contribute to `xud`.
+This guide is intended to help developers who want to contribute to `xud`.
+Developers who want to build on top of `xud`, can check out the [API Documentation](https://api.exchangeunion.com).

 ## Contribution Guidelines